Evidlo/prelim/main.typ

           &= xi e + 6 nu mu e + mu^3 ((e + 3e^2 + e^3) - 7e)\
           &= xi e + 6 nu mu e + mu^3 (-6e + 3e^2 + e^3)\
   $)

+= Appendix - Discretization Considerations <discretization>

+  #rt([
+      WIP

+      - 3 sources of discretization error (below)
+          + science pixel binning too coarse for col density → binning has implicit assumption that does not hold
+              - i.e. values of pixels being binned are all roughly equal
+              - column densities are being undersampled at 3Re from large H-density gradients
+          + grid is too coarse for data
+          + same as #1, but for shadow region instead of 3Re region
+      - procedure for verifying that grids are sufficiently fine:
+          + obtain col. dens. measurements with very high resolution grid
+          + obtain col. dens. measurements with target grid
+          + check that % err between #1 and #2 is below some threshold
+      - this is pretty ad-hoc.  how to choose fine grid? threshold?
+          - can this be made more formal? ask Farzad ])

+  #figure(
+      image("figures/discretization_considerations.jpg"),
+      caption: "Potential discretization Issues"
+  )

 == Glossary <symbols>